According to the great film-maker

 Another small memorial in the park is to Alfredo Méndez Aguirre.
 A medical doctor, he rose to be Director of the Hospital Civil and although paid to be in a management role, continued to see patients free of charge.
 This naturally caused him to be highly respected - and even more so when he was elected Mayor and resigned after two months when he refused to collude with the policical/gaming relationships of his fellow politicians.

-Méndez Aguirre was a leading surgeon who introduced forefront surgical procedures to the city.
-His hospital reforms included setting up a hospital laboratory, the radiological department and an autopsy room.
+Méndez Aguirre became a leading surgeon who introduced forefront surgical procedures to the city.
+His hospital reforms included setting up a hospital laboratory, the radiological department, and an autopsy room.
 He also introduced administrative reforms that reduced charges and he improved the hospital medical assistance system.
-In 1912 he established a ward for the Veterans of the War of Independance, furthjer endearing himself to the community.
+In 1912 he established a ward for the Veterans of the War of Independance, further endearing himself to the community.